parkervg/DS-Progress-Journal/README.md

       2. `git commit -m "YOUR-MESSAGE"`         adds a custom commit message where you describe the changes that have been made
       3. `git push`                 pushes all staged commits

+## Install Dependencies
+### 1. Navigate to the directory where the repo is stored locally to your computer
+### 2. type `pip install -r requirements.txt`.
+  - What's happening with this command is that, line-by-line, the neccessary modules for completing this project are being installed.
+Depending on your local python setup, you may need to specify `pip3` instead of just plain pip.

+## Open Jupyter Notebook
+For this section, check out [this guide](https://jupyter.readthedocs.io/en/latest/install.html) on installing Jupyter Notebook.
+It's reccomended that, if you are a beginner, you install Anaconda as a package manager.
+### 1. On your terminal, change your directory to where you stored the DS-Progress-Journal repo
+### 2. Type `jupyter notebook` to start a new notebook session
+### 3. Click the 'ProgressJournal.ipynb' file to open and begin working.
+  - If, for whatever reason, the first cell importing all the dependencies fails, contact a Data Science Officer to help get everything set up right.